pavelmc/Si5351mcu/README.md

 No payment of whatsoever is required to use this code: this is [Free/Libre Software](https://en.wikipedia.org/wiki/Software_Libre), nevertheless donations are very welcomed.

-I live in Cuba island and the Internet/Cell is very expensive here (USD $1.50/hour), you can donate anonymously internet time or cell phone air time to me via [Ding Topups](https://www.ding.com/) to keep me connected and developing for the homebrew community.
+I live in Cuba island and the Internet/Cell is very expensive here (USD $1.00/hour), you can donate anonymously internet time or cell phone air time to me via [Ding Topups](https://www.ding.com/) to keep me connected and developing for the homebrewers community.

 If you like to do so, please go to Ding, select Cuba, select Cubacell (for phone top up) or Nauta (for Internet time)